-Apart from the above listed electives, a student may also opt for a Ph.D. level course as an elective subject to the individual performance and approvals from the course instructor, faculty advisor and DUGC.
-The list of Ph.D. courses o ered in the department are as follows:
+Apart from the above listed electives, a student may also opt for a Ph.D. level course as an elective subject to the approvals from the course instructor and the faculty advisor.
+The list of Ph.D. courses offered in the department are as follows: